EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 ### Configuration for example workflow

-This sections provides the configuration to bind our worker implementation to the tasks we defined in the BMPN model.
-The full configuration file is located [here](https://github.com/EOEPCA/registration-harvester/blob/main/config-tutorial.yaml).
+This sections provides the part of the configuration to bind our worker implementation to the tasks we defined in the BMPN model.
+The full configuration file can be found [here](https://github.com/EOEPCA/registration-harvester/blob/main/config-tutorial.yaml).

 ```yaml
 worker: